Long-range frustration in minimal vertex cover problem on random graphs

-To further ascertain the correctness of energy density prediction from our framework, we also calculate energy densities of MVC problem with three other methods.
-The first method is the theory based on GLR procedure \cite{Zhao.Zhou-JSTAT-2019}.
-We leave a simple explanation of this analytical method in Appendix B. Analytical predictions from the GLR-based theory will show us how the neglect of LRF effect results in an underestimation of energy density of MVC problem.
+To further ascertain the correctness of energy density prediction from our framework, we also calculate energy densities of the MVC problem with other three methods.

+The first method is the theory based on the GLR procedure \cite{Zhao.Zhou-JSTAT-2019}.
+We leave a simple explanation of this analytical method in appendix B. Predictions from the GLR-based theory will show us how the neglection of LRF effect results in an underestimation of energy density of the MVC problem.

-The second method is the belief propagation-guided decimation (BPD) algorithm \cite{Zhao.Zhou-CPB-2014} combined with GLR procedure, which outputs approximate MVC configurations on graph instances.
-We simply name it as the GLR+BPD algorithm.
-The belief propagation (BP) algorithm works at the replica symmetric level, assuming that all the solutions are organized in a single cluster (a macroscopic state) which has no inner structure.
+The second method is the belief propagation-guided decimation (BPD) algorithm \cite{Zhao.Zhou-CPB-2014} combined with the GLR procedure, which outputs approximate MVC configurations on graph instances.
+We simply name it as the GLR+BPD algorithm for short.
+The belief propagation (BP) algorithm works at the RS level, assuming that all the solutions are organized in a single cluster (a macroscopic state) which has no inner structure.
 The inverse temperature $\beta$ is the reweighting parameter in the BP algorithm.
-The basic procedure of this hybrid algorithm is as follows: (1) on a graph instance, we first apply GLR procedure to cover roots as local optimal steps until there is a core; (2) we iterate cavity messages on all edges of the residual core, until a convergence of messages or a maximal number of message updating; (3) we adopt a BPD step on the core to cover a fraction of vertices with the largest marginal probability to be in the covered state; (4) the three steps are iteratively carried out, until all the edges of the initial graph are covered.
+The basic procedure of this hybrid algorithm is as follows: (1) on a graph instance, we first apply the GLR procedure to cover roots as local optimal steps until there is a core; (2) we iterate cavity messages on all edges of the residual core, until a convergence of messages or a maximal number of message updating; (3) we adopt a BPD step on the core to cover a fraction of vertices with the largest marginal probability to be in the covered state; (4) the above three steps are iteratively carried out, until all the edges of the initial graph are covered.
 Basic parameters of message updating and vertex decimation in the algorithm are as follows: the maximal iteration number $N_{\rm iter}$ in a single step of message updating, the criterion $\varepsilon$ of message convergence for the maximal difference between messages between two consecutive updating steps, and the size of covered vertices $N_{1}$ in a single decimation step of BPD on a core with a vertex size $N_{\rm core}$.
 In our result here, we set $N_{\rm iter} = 200$, $\varepsilon = 10^{-8}$, $N_{1} = \max \{N_{\rm core}/ N_{\rm d}, N_{\rm min}\}$ with $N_{\rm d} = 200$ and $N_{\rm min} = 1$.